-The Compiler ignores timing assertions.
-However, since timing assertions are considered to be part of the signal name, the two signals in the above example are NOT the same signal (i.e., they have unique signal names).
+The Compiler ignores timing assertions because they are part of the name portion of the signal name.
+The two signals in the above example are NOT the same signal because they have unique signal names.

-BIT SUBSCRIPT
+BIT SUBSCRIPTS

-Bit subscripts are used with vector signals to specify the number of bits that the signal represents (e.g., the bit range) and to identify the bits included.
+Bit subscripts are part of the SCALD structured design methodology and are used with vector signals both to specify the number of bits that a signal represents (e.g., the bit range) and to identify the bits included.
 Bit subscripts can be of the following forms:

-'''

-< bit >

-or

-< bit .. bit >

-or

-< bit .. bit : step >

-or

-< bit : width >

-or

-< bit : width : step >

-or

-< bit : width : step >

-or

-< bit 1 ist >

-'''

-where "bit" is some bit number.
+< bit> < bit .. bit> < bit .. bit : step> < bit : width> < bit : width : step> < bit list> where bit is some bit number.
 The bit number must be equal to or greater than zero (negative bit numbers are not allowed).
-The "<" character marks the beginning of a bit subscript, and the ">" character marks the end.
+The '<' character marks the beginning of a bit subscript, and the '>' character marks the end.
 If a bit subscript does not appear in a signal name, the signal is a scalar.

-<bit>
+<bit> Subscript